-Dallas' 10 Best Taco Spots — From Proven Standouts to Hidden Finds, This is Your Guide
+Dallas' 15 Best Taco Spots — From Proven Standouts to Hidden Finds, This is Your Guide

 Tacos, Bites, and Beats

-After first hitting the scene as a food truck since 2017, this taco shop opened its first brick-and-mortar location in the former Taco Stop space in the Design District last year.
-The street taco concept is now serving breakfast (7 am to 10:30 am) and lunch (10:30 am to 3 pm), with a variety of tacos including chicken tinga, beef, vegetarian, and carnitas.
+After first hitting the scene as a food truck in 2017, this taco shop recently moved its Design District outpost to Texas Ale Project.
+The street taco concept serves breakfast (7 am to 11 am) and lunch (until 7 pm) every day except Sunday, with a variety of tacos including chicken tinga, beef, vegetarian, and carnitas.

-Milagro
+Milagro Taco Cantina

 440 Singleton Boulevard, Suite 100